MaxHalford/maxhalford.github.io/content/blog/kpi-evolution-decomposition.md

 +++
 date = "2023-08-09"
-title = 'Answering "Why did the KPI change?" using decomposition' tags = ['data-science'] images = ["/img/blog/kpi-evolution-decomposition/sum-conjugate.webp"] toc = true
+title = 'Answering "Why did the KPI change?" using decomposition' description = "A practical recipe for explaining why a metric moved by decomposing the change into per-dimension contributions." tags = ['data-science'] images = ["/img/blog/kpi-evolution-decomposition/sum-conjugate.webp"] toc = true